'All right!' you 'll cry.'All right!' you'll say,

 And in the bedroom, by the bed,

 Read the lines given above and answer the question given below.

 Explain with reference to context.

 These lines are taken from the poem TELEVISION, written by Roald Dahl, a British novelist, short story writer and a poet.
 It is taken from his collection ‘Revolting Rhymes’.
 It is a stinging satire on Television.
 In this poem Roald Dahl expresses concern over what the modem invention the television set has done to children.
-He points out that watching TV has become a craze in modern time.
+He points out that watching TV has become a craze in modem time.
 Children of today spend hours together in front of the ‘idiot box’.
-Roald Dahl is addressing all British parents and telling them that the most important thing one must leam while raising children is to keep them away from the television set.
-He also says that it is possible to come to a better solution to the problem by not installing a television set in their homes in the, first place.
+Roald Dahl is addressing all British parents and telling them that the most important thing one must learn while raising children is to keep them away from the television set.
+He also says that it is possible to come to a better solution to the problem by not installing a television set in their homes in the first place.

 In these lines, Dahl anticipates what the parents’ next question would be.
 They might agree to take away the television set from their children but will ask how they are supposed to now keep their children entertained and occupied.